 There are enhanced penalties for defendants who are convicted of committing a burglary while armed with a dangerous weapon.
 For example:

-Burglary cases can be defended in a variety of ways.
+Defendants can be defended by an unarmed burglary defense lawyer in Concord in a variety of ways.

 Because all unarmed burglary cases happen at night, the Commonwealth’s witnesses will sometimes have problems identifying the defendant.
 Attorney Spring will aggressively cross-examine all eyewitnesses to challenge the accuracy of their identification of the defendant.